Children and Transitional Age Youth Services

 JBHC (Juvenile Behavioral Health Court)

 - Merced County Juvenile Behavioral Health Court is a court-supervised program for minors diagnosed primarily with an Axis I mental health illness and who are wards of the Juvenile Delinquency Court.

 - Goal of the program is to provide the resources, tools and care to keep youth in school, out of trouble, and in their home.

 FEP (First Episode Psychosis)

-Goal of this program targets individuals 15-30 years of age that are experiencing their first psychotic episode and will provide intense case management, and clinical services including medication support.
-The hope is to get the youth early and assist in building rapport and engagement to further support level of independence.
+This program targets individuals 15-25 years of age that are experiencing their first psychotic episode and provides intense case management, and clinical services including medication support.
+The hope is to help promptly and support individuals and families to prevent further mental health crisis by building and assist in building rapport and engagement to further support level of independence.

-CUBE (Community United by Empowerment) - TAY Wellness Center
+CUBE (Community United by Empowerment) - TAY Wellness and Outpatient Center

 - Fostering independence and self-sufficiency.